ivotron/popper2-paper/paper.md

 1. The design and architecture of a container-native workflow engine that abstracts multiple resource managers and container engines giving users the ability to focus only on Dockerfiles, i.e. software dependencies and workflow logic, i.e. correct order of execution, and ignore the runtime specific details.
    This arrangement also provides built-in support for continuous validation and portability of workflows which empowers researchers to develop workflows once and run interchangeably between CI services like Travis, Jenkins, etc. and the local machine without any modifications.

-2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters or HPC [@yang2005high] environments.
+2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.

 3. Three case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
-   We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPU's to scale up and collect results.
+   We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPUs to scale up and collect results.
-   We also show how a HPC workflow developed on the local machine can be reproduced easily in a SLURM [@slurm] cluster.
+   We also show how an HPC workflow developed on the local machine can be reproduced easily in a SLURM [@slurm] cluster.

 # Popper 2.0 {#sec:popper}